tldr-pages/tldr/pages/linux/pacman-sync.md

 `sudo pacman --sync {{package_name}}`

-- Synchronize and update all packages (add `--downloadonly` to download only):
+- Synchronize and update all packages (add `--downloadonly` to download the packages and not update them):

 `sudo pacman --sync --refresh --sysupgrade`